Gary Barta: 2011 rhabdomyolysis scandal

-Racial Bias in Iowa Football
+Alleged racial bias in Iowa football

-During the 2020 racial unrest in the United States after the murder of George Floyd by police, Black former Iowa football players called for changes within the program.
+During the 2020 racial unrest in the United States after the murder of George Floyd, Black former Iowa football players called for changes within the program.
 Former Iowa offensive lineman James Daniels tweeted "If the team collectively decides to kneel, this will bring about a cultural change for both Iowa football and the state of Iowa which I believe is long overdue!!!"
 Two days later, Daniels followed up with a second tweet asserting “there are too many racial disparities in the Iowa football program.
 Black players have been treated unfairly for far too long.”
 Several other Iowa players added to Daniels' claims, citing Strength and Conditioning coach Chris Doyle and offensive coordinator Brian Ferentz (directly under the supervision of Barta) as two of the leading causes of racial disparities in Iowa football.
 Former Iowa defensive lineman Jaleel Johnson wrote on Twitter "Coach Doyle is the problem in that building.
 And so is Brian Ferentz.... things won't progress until those two fix themselves.
 They know they're a problem."